 Pigments tend to be thicker and more difficult to mix.
 Always pre-mix pigments.
-If not, you can easily run into pour dispersing or chucks of pigment in your finished soap.
+If not, you can easily run into poor dispersion, or chucks of pigment in your finished soap.

 A good rule of thumb for mixing pigments!

 Mix 1 tsp of pigment into 1TBS of a lightweight oil.
-We almost always mix ours with sweet almond oil.
-Because most of our soaps contain SAO, it's an easy process for us, and we calculate the amount used to blend out colorants into our total recipe.
+We almost always mix with sweet almond oil.
+Most of our soaps contain SAO, so it’s an easy process for us.
+Furthermore, we calculate the amount used to blend colorants into our total recipe volume.

 Try using a mini blender.
 You can find these super cheap, on places like Amazon!